interpunkt/meat-up/Resources/doc/many_to_one_choice.md

 ManyToOneChoice
 ===============

 By default a [EntityType](http://symfony.com/doc/current/reference/forms/types/entity.html) field is rendered as a dropdown menu with it's items display by calling the `__toString()` method.
-With the ManyToOneChoice annotation you can change this any number of properties.
+With the ManyToOneChoice annotation you can change this to any number of properties.

 Attribute definitions
 ---------------------